Salute the Toff: Reception

-Salute the Toff appears to have received a favourable reception from reviewers.
-Kine Weekly described it as "a sturdy, comprehensive yarn", while the Daily Film Renter called it "a deep and varied plot of robbery and murder, calculated to keep audience attention alert, a popular winner in the mystery and murder category".
-Today's Cinema enjoyed the film, but pointed out that sophisticated fare was not on the menu by classing it as a "bustling crime and detection action of the brand beloved by the masses".
+The Daily Film Renter called it "a deep and varied plot of robbery and murder, calculated to keep audience attention alert, a popular winner in the mystery and murder category."

+Today's Cinema enjoyed the film, but pointed out that sophisticated fare was not on the menu by classing it as a "bustling crime and detection action of the brand beloved by the masses."

+Preservation status

+Salute the Toff and Hammer the Toff were included on the British Film Institute's "75 Most Wanted" list of missing British feature films.
+This changed when Salute the Toff was released on DVD in November 2013, and Hammer the Toff in March 2016, by Renown Pictures Limited.